Feedback & Complaints Procedure

 We aim to ensure that:

-We are committed to upholding the Statement of Guiding Principles for Fundraising and best practice through all our fundraising activities.
-This includes adhering to Data Protection Laws.
-If you have a complaint regarding a communication you have received please follow the ‘How to Lodge a Complaint’ below.
+We are committed to upholding the Charities Regulator Guidelines for Charitable Organisations on Fundraising from the Public and best practice through all our fundraising activities.
+This includes a commitment to transparency, accountability, and compliance with all applicable data protection legislation.
+If you have a concern or have a complaint regarding a communication you have received, please follow the ‘How to lodge a complaint’ section below.

 How to lodge a complaint

-You can make your complaint in writing, by fax, post or email via:
+You can make your complaint in writing, by post or email via:

 Irish Heart Foundation,